Dayne-Game/7215-Assign-1/Wordpress.md

 ### Installation Process

 **_Note:_** _This process is far easier on a Apple Computer running macOS.
-Its actually better if you through your Windows PC away and buy a Mac!_
+Its actually better if you throw your Windows PC away and buy a Mac!_

 Go to https://github.com/Dayne-Game/Wordpress-Demo and fork the respository.